json420/degu/doc/tutorial.rst

 the client.

-When the HTTP input body is not ``None``, the receiving endpoint is responsible for reading the entire input body, which must be completed before the next request/response sequence can start.
+When the HTTP input body is not ``None``, the receiving endpoint is responsible for reading the entire input body, which must be completed before the another request/response sequence can be initiated using that same connection.

-An **HTTP output body** can be:
+Your **HTTP output body** can be:

     ==================================  ========  ================
     Type                                Encoding  Source object